BaptisteGrs/scATAC/README.md

 - https://github.com/r3fang/SnapATAC
 - https://github.com/timoast/signac

-They seem to produce accurate clustering for reasonable running times (cisTopic may be a bit longer).
+They seem to produce accurate clustering in reasonable running times (cisTopic may be a bit longer).

 I'd also **highly** recommand taking a look at these 2 articles that benchmark scATAC analysis methods :
 - https://www.biorxiv.org/content/10.1101/739011v1